iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 > _this is when you mimic a traditional datacenter_

 - Traffic between VNets is routed and filtered by the Hub Firewall
-  - Firewall is managing core security rules here
+  - Firewall is still managing core security rules
 - Traffic between subnets is routed and filtered by the Hub Firewall, too
   - Firewall is additionally filtering traffic between subnets, becoming an additional point of failure, latency, and costs
 - Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG